CURSOR MAJOR - LOGO BLANK.jpg

 About

-Induced by a mixture of life events, stressful work-social situations and an obsessive approach to music, I suffered from a 5+year bout of severe social estrangement where I could no longer connect with people as I previously had done.
+I experienced a 5 and a half year bout of severe social estrangement where I could no longer connect with people as I previously had done.
 My senses became hyperactive, I became hyper-aware of surroundings, and I became hyper-aware of myself and others.
 My social state was one of constant discomfort and tension.
 This turned into awkwardness and anxiety.
-Aside from gritting my teeth through it at work and through paying gigs, I pretty much went into a state of social shutdown and isolation.
+When I wasn’t gritting my teeth through it at work and through paying gigs, I pretty much went into a state of social shutdown and isolation.
 At its worst point I thought I’d never truly connect with another human being properly again.
-This in turn probably fed into some past social challenges I had faced as a kid, which then recycled a sense of doom.
-After the EP’s I was receiving calls from major touring agencies in the UK and the USA expressing their interest in the project, but the irony was that I was more concerned with how I could best manage my predicament, and I was seriously considering living a hermit lifestyle.
+I think this in turn probably psychologically fed into some past social challenges I had faced as a kid, which recycled a sense of doom.
+After the EP’s I was receiving some exciting calls from major touring agencies in the UK and the USA expressing their interest in Cursor Major, but at the time, I was more concerned with how I could best manage my predicament, as I was seriously considering how to best live a hermit lifestyle.

 WRITING/RECORDING PROCESS